Bob Newman

 In 10 games during the 1957 season, he completed 104 of 188 passes for 1,391 passing yards and 13 touchdowns, and he also compiled 1,444 yards of total offense.
 He again led the NCAA major colleges that year in total offense and passing efficiency and ranked second in passing yards.
 He also led the Pacific Coast Conference in 1957 in pass completions (104), pass completion percentage (55.3%), and passing touchdowns (13).
 Newman was unanimously selected as a first-team player on the Associated Press' 1957 All-Pacific Coast Conference football team and was named to the All-West Coast team by the AP.
 That season he also played in the East/West Shrine game.
 In 1958, he also played baseball for WSU.

-Newman was drafted by the San Francisco 49ers in 1958, but chose to return to Washington State for his final season.
+Newman was drafted 22nd overall in the second round by the San Francisco 49ers in 1958.
+He chose to return to Washington State for his final season.
 He suffered an injury that season that cut hit playing and prevented him from making the 49ers roster in 1959.
 In September 1960, he signed with the Oakland Raiders but never played in the NFL.

 When his football career was over, he went to work for Sears Roebuck & Company where he was employed for more than 30 years.
 He worked numerous jobs for the company before becoming store manager in Eugene, OR in 1977 where he stayed until his retirement in 1992.
 He and his wife retired to Creswell, OR.

 He was inducted into the Washington State Hall of Fame in 2011.